SS-Heimatschutz Slowakei: Background

-Tasks and Activities
+Heimatschutz

 The main task of Heimatschutz was to protect the German minority in Slovakia against possible partisan attacks, so they started arming their members.
 Karmasin's plan failed however because the Slovak national uprising exploded earlier than expected on August 29, 1944, and in some cases the weapons intended for arming the Heimatschutz members were seized by the partisans.
-At the beginning of September, 1944, the training of members of the HS armed organization began, involving the 8,000 male Germans in Slovakia.
+At the beginning of September 1944, the training of members of the HS armed organization began, involving the 8,000 male Germans in Slovakia.
 At the time of the uprising, Heimatschutz units were under the command of SS-Obergruppenführer Gottlob Berger.
 Following the outbreak of the uprising, armed units of the HS were strengthened and in many cases committed crimes against the Slovak civilian population.
 There were campaigns against the partisans hiding in the mountains and in the forests.
-After the collapse of the Slovak national uprising, in November 1944, the Heimatschutz, together with SS units and the Hlinka Guard, they embarked on a campaign of terror.
+After the collapse of the Slovak national uprising, in November 1944, the Heimatschutz, together with SS units and the Hlinka Guard, embarked on a campaign of terror.